Mindful-AI-Assistants/storytelling-first-semester-2024/README.md

 Here, you will find a variety of projects developed during the course. ach project is an opportunity to explore and apply the concepts learned in the classroom, allowing us to tell powerful stories with data.

+Explore notable projects developed during the course.
+Each project is an opportunity to apply classroom concepts and create compelling data stories.

    - ✨ Highlighted Projects